Haivision/srt-rfc/draft-ietf-srt.md

 and any subsequent re-transmission.
 This timestamp and the configured latency control the recovery buffer size and the instant that packets are delivered at the destination.

+## Too-Late-Packet-Drop

+Too-Late-Packet Drop allows the sender to drop packets that have no chance to be delivered in time.
+In the SRT sender, when Too-Late Packet Drop is enabled, and a packet timestamp is older than 125% of the SRT latency, it is considered too late to be delivered and may be dropped by the sender.
+Packets of an IFrame tail can then be dropped before being delivered.
+In the receiver, tail packets of a big I-Frame may be quite late and not held by the SRT receive buffer.
+They pass through to the application.
+The receiver buffer depletes and there is no time left for retransmission if missing packets are discovered.
+Missing packets are then skipped by the receiver.

 ## Packet Acknowledgement (ACKs)